sandervanbree/braintime/README.md

 ### Which phase should I warp to, FFT or GED?

+FFT (```cfg.phasemethod = 'fft'```) is more constricted to the warping source of interest, while GED (```cfg.phasemethod = 'ged'```) takes a weighted approach across all warping sources.
+So the best choice depends on whether you expect the oscillations of interest to be isolated or spread out across the data.
+To illustrate the best choice depending on circumstance let's look at some examples.
+If we are studying attention in the parietal cortex, or motor processes in the motor cortex, it may be better to take FFT on the warping source that shows topographies specific to our process of interest.
+Here, you don't want oscillations from other regions, so GED should be avoided.
+In contrast, if your warping sources are already restricted to a region, like the local field potential of hippocmapal regions or source localized parietal data, then a holistic estimation using GED is more appropriate as all warping sources are assumed to contain relevant phase dynamics.

 ### Should I perform bt_quantify over the TGM itself, or its autocorrelation map?

+It depends on the uniformity of the periodic patterns of your 2D classifier performance (TGM).
+In principle, the autocorrelation map (```cfg.method = 'ac'```) is a more powerful approach, as it is known to accentuate periodic patterns in the data.
+However, when multiple periodicity rates are present in the TGM, the autocorrelation tends to pick up the strongest rate and drown out the weaker one.
+Similarly, when periodicity is present in only a small part of the TGM, autocorrelation map may not be able to accentuate its pattern.
+In these cases, it's better to analyze the TGM itself (```cfg.method = 'tgm'```).

+Thus, when you expect uniform periodicity patterns in the data, analyzing the autocorrelation map of TGMs is a powerful approach.
+When the pattern is expected to only be present partially, or when multiple rates are predicted, it is better to analyze the TGM itself.

 ### How does the toolbox z-score periodicity spectra?